This a VST3 plug-in (on Windows/macOS). An Audio Unit version is also available for macOS.

 It will be more sluggish than the hardware headphone amp we made during lockdown with its 2-millisecond buffers, but that’s personal computers for you.

-Chuck any feedback to Supperware in any form (such as the contact form at supperware.co.uk) and it’ll be gratefully received.
-We might even fix the bugs.
+Provide any feedback to Supperware in any form (such as the contact form at supperware.co.uk) and it’ll be gratefully received.
 Thanks!

 The spatialiser plug-in is free but not open-source, as Supperware needs to eat occasionally.
-The head tracker API (the part of this plug-in that connects the head tracker to the spatialiser) is open-source though: you can use it to build your own scene rotator or experiment with the head tracker in other ways.
+A version of the head tracker API (the part of this plug-in that connects the head tracker to the spatialiser) is open-source though: you can use it to build your own scene rotator or experiment with the head tracker in other ways.
 That part is here.
+Note that it is not necessarily the leading-edge version used in the plug-in as there’s a duty not to break existing users’ code.

 Version history